stonepros/stone/doc/releases/luminous.rst

   Community Data License Agreement - Sharing - Version 1.0, which you can read at https://cdla.io/sharing-1-0/

-  The telemetry module reports information about CephFS file systems,
+  The telemetry module reports information about StoneFS file systems,
   including:

     - how many MDS daemons (in total and per file system)